 Value for Money.

-The full Authority usually meets five times a year and also has
+The full Authority usually meets eight times a year and also has

-Members usually sit on one or more of the committees.
+Members usually sit on one or other of the committees.
 Their numbers

 are proportional to the populations they represent, with five